zencart/documentation/content/user/search/xml_site_map.md

 ---
-title: XML Site Map Page
+title: XML Site Map
-description: A sitemap for search engines
+description: Building a sitemap for search engines
 category: search
 weight: 10
 ---

+## Building your Site Map

 Search engines like Google prefer to consume site maps in XML, which is more efficient than a site map created in HTML, with markup to make it attractive to humans.
 Sitemaps produced for search engines are designed using the format defined by [sitemaps.org](https://www.sitemaps.org/index.html).

 A plugin is available to produce an [XML sitemap for your store](https://www.zen-cart.com/downloads.php?do=file&id=367).
 After installing and running this plugin, you can submit the resultant files to Google for indexing.

 The XML sitemap is a series of text files that follow a specific format.
 Here's what one entry from the product sitemap might look like: